f-go/go-custom-datetime/README.md

 # go-custom-datetime
-Go package that provides the functionality to define customised date and time formats for JSON, XML and YAML data.
+Go package that provides functionality to define customizable date and time formats for JSON, XML and YAML data.